 Prof Estian Calitz, Director-General of the former Department of Finances of South Africa (now called the National Treasury) between 1993 and 1996, became the dean of the Faculty of Economic and Management Sciences in 2001 and, at the same time, professor in the Economics Department.
 He was appointed the Executive Director of Finance at the University of Stellenbosch on the 1st of January 2003, but this did not lead him to neglect his post in the Department.
 He lectured Public Economics on the postgraduatel level and also acted as thesis supervisor for postgraduate students.
-At the end of his five-year contract in the University's management, he returned full-time to the Department where he teaches Macroeconomics and Public Economics to both undergraduate and postgraduate students.
-Prof Calitz has published widely in peer-reviewed journals and is also well-known for his co-authorship of the very successful Public Economics for South African Students, of which three issues have been printed at Oxford University Press.
+At the end of his five-year contract in the University's management, he returned full-time to the Department where he taught Macroeconomics and Public Economics to both undergraduate and postgraduate students until his retirement at the end of 2015.
+He still teaches a Master's Macroecomics module and has also been appointed a Research Associate in the Department.

 Over the twenty-five years that Prof De Reville was associated with the Department, she developed a reputation for being a real character.
 Her way of speaking and use of idiomatic language was unique in her mostly Afrikaans-speaking environment, and often caused her students frustration and laughter.

-Prof De Reville's main focus was on Micro-economics.
+Prof De Reville's main focus was on micro-economics.
 She taught the art of abstract, systematic and logic thought to the many students whom she lectured on theoretical economics.

-Prof Fanie Cloete was another associate professor, but died in 1988 at the early age of 42.
+Prof Fanie Cloete was another associate professor (appointed 1986), but died in 1988 at the early age of 42.
 He was a highly valued colleague for several reasons.
 Not only did he show great loyalty towards his Department and colleagues, but he also had the ability to lecture in any field of Economics on very short notice.
 His great knowledge and enthusiasm made him a well-loved lecturer with his students.
 His early death was an enormous loss for the Department.
 In memory of his life and excellence, the Department awards the best third year and postgraduate student every year with the Fanie Cloete Medal.

 To acknowledge only the contributions that the professors and associate professors have made to the history of the Stellenbosch Department of Economics would not be fair.
 The importance of the many lecturers and senior lecturers who have also been involved, cannot be overestimated.
-Professors of other disciplines who made a contribution to our Department that cannot be overlooked, are C.G.W.
-Schumann and Faantjie Pretorius.
+Professors of other disciplines who made a contribution to our Department that cannot be overlooked, are CGW Schumann and Faantjie Pretorius.

 Some previous lecturers left for private or public practice and, through their success, have served as good ambassadors for the Department.
 In the forties, Dr Dawie Marais became an outstanding businessman after a few years in the Department.
 In the fifties, Dr Johan Jones and Dr Martin van den Berg left Stellenbosch; Dr Jones became Director-General of Finances in the former South-West Africa, while Dr Van den Berg became Minister of Finances in the government of Dr Lucas Mangope in the former Bophuthatswana.